Q. How is the starting material collected and processed?

 Q: Can you send me free samples?

 A: Free samples of ES, Forte and Clear can be sent to individuals/clinicians.
-You can request them here (link to sample page)
+If you have registered here for a physician account, you can add the free samples to your cart from the shop page.

 Q: Will this product affect any of my medical tests involving blood?